chrisgrieser/nvim-scissors/README.md

 ### Introduction to the VSCode-style snippet format
 This plugin requires that you have a valid VSCode snippet folder.
-In addition to saving the snippets in the required JSON format, there must also be a `package.json` at the root of the snippet folder, specifying which files are should be used for which languages.
+In addition to saving the snippets in the required JSON format, there must also be a `package.json` at the root of the snippet folder, specifying which files should be used for which languages.

 Example file structure inside the `snippetDir`: